tailwindlabs/tailwindcss.com/source/docs/plugins.blade.md

 ### Complex variants

-If you need to do anything beyond simply modifying selectors (like changing the actual rule declarations, or wrapping the rules in another at-rule), you'll need to use the `container` instance.
+If you need to do anything beyond modifying selectors (like changing the actual rule declarations, or wrapping the rules in another at-rule), you'll need to use the `container` instance.

 Using the `container` instance, you can traverse all of the rules within a given module or `@variants` block and manipulate them however you like using the standard PostCSS API.